Skip to main content

 4. Configure the training options in the dialog and click Start Training.

-The Train LoRA dialog with style/subject, model, trigger word, and description fields
+The Train LoRA dialog with model, trigger word, and description fields

 Training configuration